Posterior Sag Sign

 What is the Posterior Sag Sign?

 The Posterior Sag Sign is a clinical test for diagnosing a posterior cruciate ligament injury.
-It involves observing the position of the tibia (shinbone) in relation to the femur (thighbone) when the knee is bent.
+As mentioned, it involves observing the position of the tibia (shinbone) in relation to the femur (thighbone) when the knee is bent.
 The assessment of the medial femoral condyle in the Posterior Sag Sign serves as a visual indicator of PCL laxity or injury.
 A noticeable posterior sag of the tibia relative to the femur, accompanied by a depression of the medial femoral condyle, suggests a positive test result and indicates potential PCL pathology.
 This observation guides further diagnostic evaluation and treatment planning for individuals suspected of having PCL injuries.

 How is this assessment conducted?